Track mileage automatically

 For self-employed individuals

 As a self-employed taxpayer, you can deduct mileage accrued for business purposes.
 If you use your vehicle solely for business, you can deduct all the expenses related to owning and operating it.
-If you use your vehicle for both personal and business travel, you can only deduct the costs related to its business use.
+If you use your vehicle for personal and business travel, you can only deduct the costs associated with its business use.

-There are two methods of calculating your mileage claim for tax deduction purposes - the standard mileage rate method and the actual expenses method.
+There are two methods of calculating your mileage claim for tax deduction purposes:

-The simpler method for claiming mileage is the standard mileage rate method.
-With it, you use the official business rate per mile set by the IRS to claim business miles.
-The only documentation you need to keep throughout the year is a mileage log.
+The more straightforward method for claiming mileage is the standard mileage rate method.
+With it, you use the official business rate per mile the IRS sets to claim business miles.
+A mileage log is the only documentation you need to keep throughout the year.

-You can claim a mileage deduction every year on your tax return so long as you have proof of your business miles and can substantiate your claim.
+You can claim a mileage deduction every year on your tax return.
+Just remember to have documentation of your business miles and can substantiate your claim.
 See our dedicated article on self-employed mileage deductions to learn more about the methods and how to select the right one for you.

 For employers

-It is worth noting that while the IRS publishes an official mileage rate each year, you are not obliged to use it for reimbursing your employees.
-You can choose to reimburse them at a higher or lower rate than the official one.
+It's important to note that this reimbursement should not be counted as part of employees' income since it isn't classified as a benefit.
+You can then expense the mileage reimbursement payments from your company's profits.
+It’s worth noting that while the IRS publishes an official mileage rate every year, you’re not obliged to use it when you reimburse your employees.
+You can reimburse them at a higher or lower rate than the official one.

-Besides the rate-per-mile method, there are a few other methods you can consider for recouping employees' miles, such as providing car allowances or fixed and variable rates.
-Our dedicated mileage reimbursement for employers guide explains each method and its pros and cons.
+In addition to the rate-per-mile method, you can consider a few other methods for reclaiming employees' miles, such as providing car allowances or fixed and variable rates.
+Our dedicated mileage reimbursement for employers guide explains each method's pros and cons.

 • The total mileage of each trip